Using Action Words in Your Resume: Tips for Making Your Skills Stand Out

 • Achieved

-In conclusion, using action words in your resume can make your skills stand out and help you make a strong impression on potential employers.
-By being specific, avoiding passive language, using present tense for current positions, highlighting transferable skills, and customizing your resume for each job, you can showcase your achievements and make your resume more dynamic.
+In conclusion, strategically using action words in your resume is a highly effective way to make your skills resonate and create a powerful impression on potential employers.
+By being specific in your word choice, avoiding passive language, maintaining consistent tense, highlighting transferable skills, and customizing your resume for each job application, you can effectively showcase your achievements and create a more dynamic and compelling resume.